The gold miner space

 In this series

-Still, you should keep track of changes in analysts’ estimates because they offer insight into what the market expects from a given company.
+That being said, changes in analysts’ estimates are key drivers of short-term price movements.
+You should keep track of changes in analysts’ estimates because they offer insight into what the market expects from a given company.